Ally Watt

-Alleandra Morgan Watt (born March 12, 1997) is an American professional soccer player who currently plays as a forward for Orlando Pride of the National Women's Soccer League (NWSL).
-She previously played for North Carolina Courage, Melbourne City, and OL Reign.
-She has represented the United States on the under-23 and under-20 national teams.
+Alleandra Morgan Watt (born March 12, 1997) is an American professional soccer player who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Texas A&M Aggies, twice earning first-team All-American honors, and was selected sixth overall by the North Carolina Courage in the 2020 NWSL College Draft.
+After starting her professional career with Melbourne City, she had a spell with the Courage before she was traded to OL Reign.
+In 2022, she was traded to the Orlando Pride, going on to help the club win the NWSL Shield and NWSL Championship in 2024.
+She represented the United States on the under-20 and under-23 teams, appearing at the 2016 FIFA U-20 Women's World Cup.

 Early life and education

 Born and raised in Colorado Springs, Colorado, Watt attended Pine Creek High School where she was a four-year varsity track and field athlete and won state titles in the 100 Meter and 200 Meter in 2012 and 2014.
 She won back-to-back state titles in 2013 and 2014 in the 4x100 Meter and 4x200 Meter.
 She was named Most Valuable Player (MVP) at the 2014 Kansas Relays.
 Watt played for the regional and state Olympic Development Program (ODP) teams.
 She was twice named Most Valuable Player at the Colorado State Cup.
 She played club soccer for Pride Soccer Club Predators 97 under Coach Sian Hudson.